torproject/stem/docs/tutorials/mirror_mirror_on_the_wall.rst

     for desc in controller.get_network_statuses():
       print "found relay %s (%s)" % (desc.nickname, desc.fingerprint)

-... or by reading directly from tor's data directory...
+... or by reading directly from Tor's data directory...

 ::